TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2021-09-13 - Fixes inconsistent clip sizes of USA Laser Turret <a name='link__20210913__373_laser_turret_clip_size'></a>
 **Changes**

-- **FIX**: The Laser Turret now fires only 3 shots, both when engaging airborne units and assisting other Laser Turrets.
+- **FIX**: The USA Laser Turret now fires 3 shots consistently in all modes, when engaging ground targets, airborne targets and targets by assisting other Laser Turrets.

 **Links**